 - Surgery.
 This is primarily used to fix structural damage.
 Surgery should not be the first choice, but sometimes it is the only solution.
-The When Seconds Count® knee surgery page provides details on options and pain management considerations.
+The Made for This Moment knee surgery page provides details on options and pain management considerations.

 - Regenerative therapies.
 Researchers continue to explore options such as plasma injections and stem cell treatments.
 The research is still in its early stages and is not yet conclusive.